ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab08.md

 ![GPIO-breakout](/images/labs/images/RPi/breakout.jpg){:height="300px"}
 </p>

-Notice that the labels on the breakout board use the BRCM naming convention.
+Notice that the labels on the breakout board use the BCM naming convention.
 However, we have connected the breakout board in such a way that you can easily derive the physical pin number of any pin by looking at the row number that it is connected to on the breadboard.
 Answer the following questions based on your understanding of the breadboard and the GPIO numbering scheme:

 * What is the physical number for a pin on the left half of the breadboard on the nth row number, for any 'n'?
 * What is the physical number for a pin on the right half of the breadboard on the nth row number, for any 'n'?